jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    The message "Closed under the global context" indicates that the theorem or definition has no dependencies.

-      The theorem or definition doesn't depend on any assumptions.

 .. cmd:: Print Opaque Dependencies @smart_qualid

    Displays the assumptions and opaque constants that :n:`@smart_qualid` depends on.